tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 accuracy.
-A Bayesian linear regression model was fit with log-transformed absolute error as the outcome variable and energy literacy score as the predictor, controlling for random effects of participant and state: log_abs_error ~ els + (1\|id) + (1\|state).
-This revealed a significant negative relationship between energy literacy and log absolute error (Estimate = -3.21, 95% CI: -3.89 to -2.52), indicating that participants with higher energy literacy scores tended to have smaller deviations from the target reduction goal, and thus more accurate plans overall
+A Bayesian linear regression model was fit with log-transformed absolute error as the outcome variable and energy literacy score as the predictor, controlling for random effects of participant and state.
+This revealed a significant negative relationship between energy literacy and log absolute error (Estimate = -3.21, 95%
-(<a href="#fig-s2-els" class="quarto-xref">Figure 8</a>).
+CI: \[-3.89 to -2.52\]), indicating that participants with higher energy literacy scores tended to have smaller deviations from the target reduction goal, and thus more accurate plans overall (<a href="#fig-s2-els" class="quarto-xref">Figure 8</a>).

 ## Experiment 2: Discussion